-Descriptive statics was done for the analysis of results.
+Descriptive statistics was used for analysis of data and results were expressed as percentage.

 IV.
 RESULTS

 Our questionnaire was administered to students of MBBS(Medical), students of BDS(Dental) and Nursing.
 The age ranged between 18-23 years.
 Male: female ratio was 1.7:1.
 Regarding Preferences and Perceptions for Feedback among Students: 74% mentioned that they receive enough feedback from their faculty.63% feel that the feedback they receive is relevant to the goals as a student.
 79% stated that the faculty give useful feedback with enough information.85% mentioned that feedback on assignments, quiz and examination are always provided within 2 weeks.57% stated that the feedback given to them is applied to their studies and work.76% felt that the feedback is given in the way that everyone in the class is able to participate in it.61% felt that teaching staff is active in providing the feedback.